cwant/VTKBlender/README.md

 **This code has been tested with Blender 2.78 and VTK 7.1.1**

+**Note that the screenshots below haven't been updated and reflect the user interface from pre-2.5 Blender.**

 ## Introduction

 [VTK](http://www.vtk.org/) is a great visualization library and